jzornes13/Network-Security-and-Inspecting-Traffic-between-Azure-Virtual-Machines/README.md

 <p>
 24

-Observe dns traffic
+-  Observe dns traffic

--in wireshark type dns or udp.port==53 (more direct) and enter(should be a lot of traffic)
+-  In wireshark type dns or udp.port==53 (more direct) and enter(should be a lot of traffic)

--look for the green shark fin and press it this restarts the current activity
+-  Look for the green shark fin and press it this restarts the current activity

--in powershell type nslookup wwww.google.com
+-  In powershell type nslookup wwww.google.com

--observe new activity in wireshark
+-  Observe new activity in wireshark
 </p>
 <br />